 - Phys 733: Elementary Particle Physics

 Students in the Ph.D. program are required to pass a Comprehensive Examination covering standard physics material at the introductory graduate level.
 It is very common for students to begin research before they have passed the Comprehensive Examination (“comps”), but students do not achieve official Ph.D. candidacy until they have done so.
-The comps must be attempted no later than at the first opportunity after four full semesters (Fall or Spring) as graduate students in physics at UM—usually the end of year two.
-In order to remain in the PhD program, students must pass the comps no later than at the first opportunity after six full semesters in our graduate program—usually the end of year three.
+The comps must be attempted no later than at the first opportunity after three full semesters as graduate students in physics at UM.
+In order to remain in the PhD program, students must pass the comps no later than at the first opportunity after five full semesters in our graduate program.

 The five core courses serve as preparation for the comps and demarcate the set of topics that are covered on the written examinations.
 Master’s students typically take many courses from the core as well.
 Most students will also take Physics 651 (Mathematical Methods of Physics I) in their first year.